Internal and String Stability of an Observer-based Controller for Vehicle Platooning under the MPF Topology: String stability

 In practice, the platooning time headway $ h $ has a maximum value {$ \bar h $} from the {vehicle platooning} requirement {(too large value of $ h $ is not meaningful for the platoon in increasing road throughput and reducing travel time)}.
 In the following subsection, an algorithm is proposed to obtain the minimum acceptable value of $ h $.

-\subsection{Parameter design simplification and time headway minimization}
+\subsection{Parameter $ \alpha $ design simplification and time headway minimization}

-From the main rule~\eqref{parameter_b} and the complimentary rule~\eqref{parameter_b_2}, one can see designing $ b $ is related to design{ing} $ \alpha $, i.e., they are coupled.
+From the rules~\eqref{parameter_b} and \eqref{parameter_b_2}, one can see designing $ b $ is related to design{ing} $ \alpha $, i.e., they are coupled.
 From the format of~\eqref{parameter_b_2} and $ hb<6 $ in \eqref{parameter_b}, we can simply set $ \alpha = 2\tau $ and choose $ b $ to satisfy $ hb<5 $.
 In this way, based on the main rule~\eqref{parameter_b}, we {simplify the conditions needed for} designing $ b $ as {follows:}

 {Now that $\alpha$ is set and $r$ and $\tau$ are constant, }one can see that designing $ b $ is only related to the time headway $ h $.
 Thus, after choosing an appropriate $ h $, the value range for choosing $ b $ from \eqref{parameter_b2} is fixed. {More specifically, we set the upper bound $ \bar b(h)$ as $ \bar b(h) \coloneqq \frac{5}{h}$ and by fixing $\alpha$, we obtain a lower bound as well, which is independent of $h$, given by $ \underline{b} = \frac{4\alpha(r-1)}{9\tau ^2} + \frac{8}{9\tau} $.
 Additionally, we form the function $\delta (h) \coloneqq \frac{\bar b(h) -\underline{b} }{k_{\max}} $, which states the step size by which $b$ will be increased in the algorithm.
 The parameter $k_{\max}$ is the maximum number of steps for which the algorithm is changing $b$ until a feasible solution is found.}